Partnerships & Community Initiatives

 Patient Navigation Program

-The Patient Navigation Program is a project funded by the Avon Foundation Inc. and is designed to ensure medically underserved patients have access to screening and follow-up breast care services.
+The Hollings Cancer Center Patient Navigation Program is funded by the Avon Foundation Inc. and is designed to ensure medically-underserved patients have access to screening and follow-up breast care services.
 When it comes to accessing our health care system, many patients have tremendous barriers.
-This program helps patients overcome barriers and is the bridge to all treatment, ancillary, and community services.
+This program is the bridge to all treatment, ancillary, and community services.
 To provide a seamless system of care, we leverage our Avon-funded navigation program with other outreach efforts.
-In essence, the patient navigation program not only provides direct navigation services, but also serves as the delivery mechanism for other initiatives to include the Mobile Cancer Screening Services
+The Patient Navigation Program also links other initiatives, such as cancer screening, provided by the Hollings Cancer Center Mobile Health Unit.

 Cancer Education Guide (CEG) Train the Trainer Program